-The Nomination and Remuneration Committee of the Board of Directors of the Bank consisted of six directors at the end of 2020.
-Sir Malcolm Christopher McCarthy, independent non-executive director of the Bank, currently serves as chairman of the Nomination and Remuneration Committee.
-Members include Ms. Feng Bing, Mr. Zhang Qi, Ms. Anita Fung Yuen Mei, Mr. Graeme Wheeler and Mr. Michel Madelain.
-Among them, two are non-executive directors, and four are independent non-executive directors.
+The Nomination and Remuneration Committee of the Board of Directors of the Bank consisted of six directors at the end of 2021.
+Sir Malcolm Christopher McCarthy, independent non-executive director of the Bank, currently serves as chairman of the Nomination and Remuneration Committee Members include Mr. Zhang Qi, Ms. Shao Min, Mr. Graeme Wheeler, Mr. Michel Madelain and Mr. Leung Kam Chung, Antony.
+Among them, two are non-executive directors; and four are independent non-executive directors.

-Since January 2021, Ms. Shao Min has served as a member of the Nomination and Remuneration Committee of the Board of Directors of the Bank; and Ms. Feng Bing has ceased to serve as a member of the Nomination and Remuneration Committee of the Board of Directors of the Bank.
+Since January 2021, Ms. Shao Min has served as a member of the Nomination and Remuneration Committee of the Board of Directors of the Bank.
+Since October 2021, Mr. Leung Kam Chung, Antony has served as a member of the Nomination and Remuneration Committee of the Board of Directors of the Bank.
+Since June 2021, Ms. Anita Fung Yuen Mei has ceased to serve as a member of the Nomination and Remuneration Committee of the Board of Directors of the Bank.
+Since January 2021, Ms. Feng Bing has ceased to serve as a member of the Nomination and Remuneration Committee of the Board of Directors of the Bank.